rahul-pandare/LFDEM-install/README.md

 Compiling LF DEM

+NOTE: The LF-DEM open source code is available at the author's [bitbucket] (https://bitbucket.org/rmari/lf_dem.git).
+You might need to request for access.
+Or I **RECOMMEND** pulling it from the current repository, since it has some custom maodification suitable for various operating systems and one algorithm change - the event handler identifies the shear jamming event if the shear rate drops below a threshhold (earlier it was the absolute shear rate)

 ## A. Personal Linux Machine

 1. Download the open source LF-DEM code from [lfdem.zip](https://github.com/rahul-pandare/LFDEM-install/blob/main/lfdem.zip) or use the following command in terminal: